system-er/Godot3DInterpreter/README.md

 GO procedurename - start a procedure, parameter allowed, NO nested procedures(proc in proc), example GO "PROC 42. for recursion the STOP-command now works, see example treewithstopcommand.g3i
 RANDOM as parameter, if RANDOM alone means 0-255, or RANDOM n for number, for example FORWARD RANDOM 50 means forward 0-49
 math with */+- and parenthesis () behind a = EQUALS TOKEN. for floatnumbers use dot as comma. or behind procedureparamtervariable example: MAKE "X 0  "X = :X + 7  PRINT :X, now also with float. or math in procedureparameter example: TO "PROC :N   PRINT :N   END ->call-> MAKE "A 2   GO "PROC :A + 1, see also example recursiontest
 LOAD - If you want interpreterprograms, type LOAD and you can load one of the example-programs in the interpreterprograms-directory.
 You can write with your editor others and load them with load.
+PRINTOUT string - prints a procedure or with "ALL it prints all procedures.
+ERASE string - erases a procedure or with "ALL it erases all procedures.